escience-academy/lesson-testing/_episodes/05-pytest.md

 - "`s` is a purposefully skipped test"
 ---

-We created a suite of tests for our mean function, but it was annoying to run them one at a time.
+We created a suite of tests for our mean function, but it can be annoying to run them one at a time.
+In particular, if one test fails and causes an exception, the next tests after that will not automatically run.
 It would be a lot better if there were some way to run them all at once, just reporting which tests fail and which succeed.

+Firstly, install the PyTest testing framework: `python -m pip install pytest`.

 Thankfully, that exists.
 Recall our tests: